reneboer/python-carnet-client/README.md

 # python-carnet-client
-python script that emulated the CarNet web site
+Python script that emulated the CarNet web site.

+Set your Carnet userID and password at the top of the script.

 Based of work from wez3 at https://github.com/wez3/volkswagen-carnet-client It has similar functions and Charging control for electric VW's